- Do you need a biscuit joiner?

 Cabinet makers

-First, run your, boards, through a quality Dewalt thickness planer, when all the boards are the exact same width, you can use a biscuit joiner set to the same depth on every board for a perfectly aligning join.
+First, run your, boards, through a quality Dewalt thickness planer, when all the boards are the exact same width, you can use a biscuit joiner set to the same depth on every board for perfectly aligning joints.

 How to use a biscuit joiner